Different Treatment Options for Fibroids in Africa

 • Medication to control symptoms or shrink fibroids

-Embolization is a procedure where small particles (embolic agents) are injected into the arteries supplying the uterus, cutting off blood flow to fibroids, causing them to shrink and die.
-This technique can be effective in shrinking fibroids and relieving the symptoms they cause without fibroid removal surgery.
+Fibroids embolization is a procedure where small particles (embolic agents) are injected into the arteries supplying the uterus, This procedure is called Uterine Fibroids Embolization or Uterine Artery Embolization and cutting off blood flow to fibroids, causing them to shrink and die.
+This technique can be effective in shrinking fibroids and be relieving the symptoms they cause without fibroid removal surgery.
 Complications may occur if the blood supply to your ovaries or other organs is compromised.
 Embolization is highly effective in treating symptomatic fibroids.
-It serves as a non surgical fibroid treatment and the chances of recurrence of fibroids are small.
+It serves as a non-surgical fibroid treatment and the chances of recurrence of fibroids are small.
 Patients retain their uterus and the impact on future pregnancies is no greater than surgery.

 Consultation with Fibroid Care does not require a physician referral.